toralf/torutils/README.md

 ### The Rule Set

 The DDoS script creates generic filter rules for the local network, ICMP, ssh, DHCP and additional services (if given).
-Then this rule set is applied to prevent DDoS attampts against the Tor port:
+Then this rule set is applied to prevent DDoS attempts against the Tor port:

 1. trust any connection attempt from a Tor authority node
 2. block the source ¹ for 24 hours if the connection attempt rate from it to the Tor port exceeds